Alignak-monitoring/alignak/doc/source/05_thebasics/notifications.rst

 Basically anything you can do from a command line can be tailored for use as a notification command.

 If you're looking for an alternative to using email for sending messages to your pager or cellphone, check out these packages.
-They could be used in conjunction with Shinken to send out a notification via a modem when a problem arises.
+They could be used in conjunction with Alignak to send out a notification via a modem when a problem arises.
 That way you don't have to rely on email to send notifications out (remember, email may *not* work if there are network problems).
 I haven't actually tried these packages myself, but others have reported success using them...

   * `Gnokii`_ (SMS software for contacting Nokia phones via GSM network)
   * `QuickPage`_ (alphanumeric pager software)